chrisnoonan98675/site/_drafts/xl-test/how-to/execute-tests-from-xl-test.markdown

     * Gradle: `gradle clean check`
    * Maven: `mvn clean test`

 1. If this is the first time that XL Test is executing this specification, you must identify the host where XL Test should run the command.
-See [Create a host in XL Test](create-a-host-in-xl-test.html) for more information.
+See [Add a host to XL Test](/xl-test/how-to/add-a-host-to-xl-test.html) for more information.
 1. XL Test executes the command and shows the progress in a progress bar.

     **Note:** The first time you execute the specification, the progress bar will not be accurate because XL Test does not have the necessary historical data about the run time.